NilFoundation/actor/docs/tutorial.md

 To compile this program, first make sure you have downloaded, built, and optionally installed Seastar, and put the above program in a source file anywhere you want, let's call the file `getting-started.cc`.

 Linux's [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) is one way for easily determining the compilation and linking parameters needed for using various libraries - such as Seastar.
-For example, if Seastar was built in the directory `$SEASTAR` but not installed, one can compile `getting-started.cc` with it using the command:
+For example, if Seastar was built in the directory `$ACTOR` but not installed, one can compile `getting-started.cc` with it using the command:
 ```
-c++ getting-started.cc `pkg-config --cflags --libs --static $SEASTAR/build/release/seastar.pc`
+c++ getting-started.cc `pkg-config --cflags --libs --static $ACTOR/build/release/seastar.pc`
 ```
 The "`--static`" is needed because currently, Seastar is built as a static library, so we need to tell `pkg-config` to include its dependencies in the link command (whereas, had Seastar been a shared library, it could have pulled in its own dependencies).